“Changed behaviour saving kilowatt hours”

 "A tighter grip on our chemicals"

-We intend doing this by establishing a chemical register.
-Right now, we are in the procurement phase, looking for a supplier who can provide a registration system tailored to our needs.
-For example, we want to be able to quickly produce statistics and be able to see which departments are using chemicals.
+We have established a chemical register.
+Now we are able to produce statistics and see which departments are using chemicals.
 Moreover, we need to document which eco-label each product carries."

 Jennifer Karlsson, Purchasing Assistant,